klavins/EEP520-W20/week_2/README.md

 - `do` ... `while` loops
 - `switch` ... `case` statements
 - operators such as `*`, `+`, `-`, `%`, `||`, `&&`, `>`, `<`, `>=`, `<=`, `!`, `++`, and `--`
-- the `a ? b : c` syntax for inline if statments
+- the `a ? b : c` syntax for inline if statments.
+Also known as ternary operator.

 In this lecture, we will assume these concepts are straightforward and mainly talk about C's type system, which is the most complex aspect of C programming.